Shrishti2401/Data_Automation_4_Days_Chalenge/README.md

 ## 📂 Output
 [products.csv](products.csv): Final output file with structured product data it contains detail like Product Name, Price,Discount Price and Ratings
 [product_properties.csv](product_properties.csv) Final output file with structured product data it contains Product Information detail

+---
+## 🙋‍♂️ Want to Explore More?
+This is part of a bigger challenge.
+Feel free to check out my LinkedIn post or connect with me if you're curious about how it ties into data automation and analytics!